 7. Beneath the oven drawer

 Not all drawers beneath the oven can keep food warm — many are simply for storage.
 One thing that is true for all oven drawers: a frightening amount of dust collects beneath them, especially if you have pets.
 Pull the drawer out at least once each season to clean under it, and more often if you’ve been having a problem with cockroaches or other household pests.

 8. Bathroom fans.

 Dirty fans don’t efficiently remove the humidity that leads to bathroom mold and mildew.
 They also pose a serious fire risk.
 Clean yours every three months by carefully removing the fan cover then vacuuming the blades with the dust attachment.
 Wash and dry the fan cover before returning it to place.

 9. Light bulbs

 Dust buildup on lightbulbs means you’re paying full price for less light.
-Whether covered with a lampshade or not, you need to keep your lightbulbs clean for them to work efficiently.
-Do this by turning the light off and letting the bulb fully cool then wiping it with a microfiber cloth.
+Whether covered with a lampshade or not, you need to keep your light bulbs clean for them to work efficiently.
+Do this by turning the light off and letting it completely cool before wiping it with a microfiber cloth.
 Add this task to your seasonal cleaning list.

 Even if you’re fortunate enough to live in a home that doesn’t have popcorn or textured ceilings, you’d probably be surprised at how much dust collects up there.
 Make cleaning yours a seasonal task and enjoy how much less dust you’ll find floating around in your household air, too.
 (See my Recommended Product Page for an extension dusting kit that makes cleaning ceilings and walls super easy.)